Palo Alto Medical Foundation

 Underarm Hair2 years after pubic hair shows up

-But, one word of caution about my timeline -- puberty is not always perfectly regular, so some girls will grow pubic hair before they develop breasts, and that is absolutely normal.
+One word of caution about my timeline: puberty is not always perfectly regular, so some girls will grow pubic hair before they develop breasts, and that is absolutely normal.

 Back to top